 China's energy consumption and CO2 emissions are rising rapidly.
 Over the last few years China surpassed the United States as the world's largest emitter of CO2 and its emissions continue to rise rapidly.
+As of 2013, China accounted for almost 28 percent of global greenhouse gas emissions.
 Although historically its emissions are much lower than emissions from developed countries on a per capita basis, based on data compiled by the Global Carbon Project, China's per capita greenhouse gas emissions exceeded those of the EU for the first time in 2013 at 7.2 tons of CO2 per person compared to the EU's 6.8 tons per person (Global Carbon Project's Global Carbon Atlas, 2014).
-At current rates of growth, China's emissions will exceed those of the United States on a per capita basis within the next two decades.
-Without major advances in decarbonizing its economy, China will account for about 23 percent of global energy consumption and 29 percent of global CO2 emissions by 2030 (IEA, 2009).